Jeremy Pena Player Props: Astros vs. Marlins

 Marlins Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Marlins pitching staff paces MLB.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the second-best in the league.

-- The Marlins' 4.23 team ERA ranks 15th among all league pitching staffs.
+- The Marlins' 4.20 team ERA ranks 15th among all MLB pitching staffs.

+- Marlins pitchers combine to surrender 137 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- His last time out was on Tuesday against the Cincinnati Reds, when the lefty tossed six innings, surrendering two earned runs while giving up six hits.
+- The righty's last time out came on Wednesday against the Cincinnati Reds, when he went five innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.